Customising your themes and palettes

 register = "palette_gray_mc")

-# Color from palette above pal_gray_mc.
+# Colors from the palette above pal_gray_mc.

 color_e <- "#D4D4D4"